lukasz-cpu/java-learning-materials/README.md

 - [Mockito](https://github.com/mockito/mockito/wiki) - Mockito framework for unit tests in Java.

 But most important - and most valuable - is of course Java documentation.
 Sooner or later you will have to read documentations of projects, APIs etc. so start as soon as possible be familiar with it.
-Java doc could be found on oracle website, just choose wchich version do you need.
+Java doc could be found on oracle website, just choose which version do you need.

 Also remember that Google is your best friend.
 Probability of that someone asked beginner question that you have trouble with, is getting to 1.
 So probably every problem you have - is already solved on [StackOverflow](https://stackoverflow.com/)